jusaviin/cmssw/HeavyIonsAnalysis/Configuration/test/README.md

 lastFittedVn | 3 | Last vn component that is included in the flow fit minPfCandidatesPerEvent | 100 | Minimum number of particle flow candidates in the event such that flow fit is attempted.
-If there are less particle flow candidates than this number, no flow modulation is done pfCandSource | "packedPFCandidates" | Name of the collection from which particle flow candiadtes are obtained. pfCandidateEtaCut | 1.0 | Maximum eta value for particle flow candidates which are indluded in the flow fit pfCandidateMaxPtCut | 3.0 | Maximum pT value for particle flow candidates which are included in the flow fit pfCandidateMinPtCut | 0.3 | Minimum pT value for particle flow candidates which are included in the flow fit
+If there are less particle flow candidates than this number, no flow modulation is done pfCandSource | "packedPFCandidates" | Name of the collection from which particle flow candiadtes are obtained. pfCandidateEtaCut | 1.0 | Maximum eta value for particle flow candidates which are included in the flow fit pfCandidateMaxPtCut | 3.0 | Maximum pT value for particle flow candidates which are included in the flow fit pfCandidateMinPtCut | 0.3 | Minimum pT value for particle flow candidates which are included in the flow fit